krb5/krb5/doc/admin/conf_files/kadm5_acl.rst

-    m  [Dis]allows the modification of principals or policies p  [Dis]allows the propagation of the principal database (used in :ref:`incr_db_prop`) s  [Dis]allows the explicit setting of the key for a principal x  Short for admcil.
+    m  [Dis]allows the modification of principals or policies p  [Dis]allows the propagation of the principal database (used in :ref:`incr_db_prop`) s  [Dis]allows the explicit setting of the key for a principal x  Short for admcilsp.
 All privileges
     \* Same as x.
     == ======================================================